olefasting/rust_rpg_toolkit/README.md

 - Dynamic resource loading, so textures can be added by editing [assets/resources.json](https://github.com/olefasting/capstone/blob/master/assets/resources.json) and referenced by `texture_id` in actors and items, both in-code and in the corresponding json-files
 - Tiled maps (to be replaced by a proprietary format, as soon as we create an in-game editor)

+## Credits, thanks and such...

+All assets currently used are placeholders, taken from ich.io.
+When writing this, credits for assets are due to:

+- [Neo Zero Cyberpunk City Tileset](https://yunusyanin.itch.io/neo-zero-cyberpunk-city-tileset) (map tiles and props)
+- [Cyberpunk Top Down Game Asset Pack](https://rafazcruz.itch.io/cyberpunk-top-down-game-asset-pack) (currently not used but included in the repository)
+- [Cyberpunk Items 16x16](https://jeresikstus.itch.io/cyberpunk-items-16x16) (currently used for all item graphics)

-## Twilight of The Archons
+### Twilight of The Archons

-The name 'Twilight of the Archons' has been inspired by the [documentary](https://www.youtube.com/watch?v=HsYTsdBCBdE) by the same name, made by Robert Bonomo of [Cactus Land Productions](http://www.thecactusland.com/).
+The name 'Twilight of the Archons' has been inspired by the [documentary](https://www.youtube.com/watch?v=HsYTsdBCBdE) of the same name, made by Robert Bonomo of [Cactus Land Productions](http://www.thecactusland.com/).
 Though the documentary focus more on the worldly aspects of our current predicament and this game more on the spiritual aspects; I believe the title was such an excellent one that I sought Robert's blessing to steal it.
 Blessing has been given and, even though he is not affiliated with the project in any way, I would like to give credit to him and his awesome work, here.

 Copyright 2021 Ole A. Sjo Fasting and [Magus Interactive](https://magus.no)